lehrblogger/lehrblogger.com-octopress/source/_posts/2009-01-26-programming-a-to-z-assignment-1-coupled-couplets.md

   - assignments
   - ITP
   - ITP - A2Z
-excerpt: "'Procedural poetics.'"
+blurb: "'Procedural poetics.'"
-show_excerpt: true
+show_blurb: true
 ---
 The first assignment was posted [here][1], and was to